timchoh585/projectFOOT/README.md

 to get the application:
 1) go into directory \projectFOOT_android
-2) move app_debug.apk into your download directory on your device
+2) move app-debug.apk into your download directory on your device
 3) install application
 4) go into bluetooth settings in your device and connect to the HC-05 Module
 5) run application and select the correct bluetooth module